halbritter-lab/alpha-missense-scores/README.md

 # Alpha Missense Scores

 This repository serves as a static file hosting API for precomputed JSON files containing AlphaMissense scores.
 The JSON files are generated from the [AlphaMissense_aa_substitutions.tsv.gz](https://storage.googleapis.com/dm_alphamissense/AlphaMissense_aa_substitutions.tsv.gz) dataset, provided by DeepMind, and hosted in the `scores/json` directory.
 These files are accessible via simple HTTP queries and are intended to be used when local precomputed files are not available.
+Querying or loading the JSON files directly from this repository or locally can be more efficient than fetching the original TSV file and processing it.

 ## Repository Structure